zhangsiyu1103/dis_project/README.md

 For Siyu:
 # change how to update view on the manager side
+# table_shard declared with correct type
+# hash_table needs to be modified with the idea of nested mapping

 For Xiang:
+# handle re_view_kind logic
-# fail_kind handling logic (need to copy from two servers)
+# handle fail_kind handling logic (need to copy from two servers)
+# Implement the rerouting protocol
 # move can be to the left or right -> so need to distinguish two cases
-# Implement the rerouting protocol
-# table_shard declared with correct type
-# hash_table needs to be modified with the idea of nested mapping